ganeshmani/solve_scenarios/Scenarios/FrontEnd_React/Create a Basic Form with React & Formik - Beginner.md

 ## Scenario

-Consider a Situation where you need to develop a Front End for An application which has Authentication workflow(Login and Register). your Team Leader asks you to develop a Form for Login and Register.
+Consider a Situation where you need to develop a Front End for an application which has Authentication workflow(Login and Register). your Team Leader asks you to develop a Form for Login and Register.
 Also, he suggest you to develop the Form using Formik to save some development time.

 ## Problem